snambi/dns-ar-override/README.md

 This doesn't change /etc/hosts file or nameserver settings.
 Simply the namelookup layer in the JVM layer has a different ARecord for "api.company.com".

-Please see the class DnsTest for details of overriding https://github.com/snambi/dns-ar-override/blob/master/src/main/java/org/github/dns/DnsTest.java
+Please see the class DnsTest for details of overriding.

+https://github.com/snambi/dns-ar-override/blob/master/src/main/java/org/github/dns/DnsTest.java